Why This Actually Matters (Yes, Even to You)

 Now stop procrastinating and write something.

-Is passive voice always more formal?
+Q: Is active voice always better?

-Any tools to help?
+Q: Any tools to check my writing style?